unimarkup/specification/Frontend/AtomicBlocks.md

   The table definition allows to set the column width distribution, alignment and attributes.
   It must be enclosed in parentheses and immediately follow the last `=` of the table start.
   Positive numbers may be used to set the distribution ratio per column.
-The sum of all columns must remain constant for all rows a table.
+The sum of all columns must remain constant for all rows of a table.
 Columns are separated by `,`.
   Column attributes may be used instead of positive numbers.

   - **Alignment options**

-    For easier horizontal alignment, `:` may be used in table definitions using numbers.
+    For easier horizontal alignment, `:` may be used in table definitions that use numbers.

     There are 3 alignment options: